gaultier/blog/subtle_bug_with_go_errgroup.md

 ## Conclusion

 The `errgroup` concept is pretty great.
-It greatly simplifies equivalent code written using Go channels which get real hairy real soon.
+It greatly simplifies equivalent code written using Go channels which get real hairy real soon (you can check the [diff](https://github.com/ory/kratos/commit/a7f50abc99ddd7b6dac7dea09004feeb8e84c323) for the real production code: the old code used two naked channels + a goroutine, the new code uses the `errgroup`).
 But, as it is often the case in Go, you do need to read the fine print, because the type system is not expressive enough to reflect the pre- and post-conditions of the API.

 Shadowing is another concept that made this issue less visible.
 I have had quite a few bugs due to shadowing in Go and Rust, both languages that idiomatically use it a lot.
 Some newer programming languages have outright banned variable shadowing, like Zig.